 I think SM & PO together can find new findings for each retro either achievement or improvement.

 If the same points are getting discussed then forcing them to meet.. can change the way of meeting to some informal way for some time.

 - Change of way we review problems or achievements.

-if the same points are coming out again than what has been done to address the same
+if the same points are coming out again then what has been done to address the same

 This is a current issue within my current engagements.
 I have often challenged the team on how we can use sprint retrospectives to highlight opportunities for change, generate process improvements, and move the team in the right direction.
 To keep the team engaged in retrospectives and contribute towards the overall goal, we can think about making the retrospectives more participative and meaningful for the attendees.
 A couple of things I follow with my product teams is to make it Action-Oriented.
 After every meeting, they got to go back to work on the assigned actions and report back.
 I try to bring in an outside perspective whenever I have an opportunity.
 Similar teams performing at different levels will help the teams with their thinking perspectives

-If the same points are coming up, it would show that the retrospectives are not effective in finding resolution in the first attempt.
-Instead of not having the retrospectives, the next retrospective should focus on why the same points are coming up and how to find resolution at the first pass
+If the same points are coming up, it would show that the retrospectives are not effective in finding a resolution on the first attempt.
+Instead of not having the retrospectives, the next retrospective should focus on why the same points are coming up and how to find a resolution at the first pass

 "We upskill and boost your career by providing a wide range of courses such as CSPO, CSM, ICP-ACC, etc. visit our website to learn more about all the courses we offer."